Want the perfect workout program?Take Quiz

 The benefits of whey protein far exceed most of these potential side effects but as always consult with your doctor before beginning any new diet or supplementation.

 This protein source is derived from plants.
-The main plant protein powders are made from peas, hemp, soybean and rice.
+For those following a vegan bodybuilding diet, the main plant protein powders are made from peas, hemp, soybean and rice.
 The raw materials are processed to remove starches from the protein.
 These major plant-based proteins might be blended with other plant sources such as quinoa, flax seeds, alfalfa and chia seeds in order to make the amino acid profile more complete.

 In general plant proteins tend to digest slower than animal protein due to their fiber count.